 A team tracks throughput using the same unit of measure employed to estimate their queue or backlog of schedulable work items.
-Using the Story Points scale popularized with User Stories in Agile Software Development is a common approach.
+Using the Story Points scale popularized with User Stories is a common approach.
 This allows the team to use Throughput to give stakeholders and dependent teams an idea of when a particular outcome is projected for delivery based on its current position in their queue.

 Be aware that some flavors of Batch development process like Scrum use the term “velocity” to refer to Throughput.